yugabyte/yugabyte-platform-gke-app/README.md

 #### Create the Service Account

-Follow the [link](https://docs.yugabyte.com/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes/) to know more.
+Follow the [Configure the Kubernetes cloud provider in Yugabyte Platform](https://docs.yugabyte.com/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes/) document to know more.

 #### Expand the manifest template